Trader Joe’s DETROIT STYLE UNCURED PEPPERONI PIZZA

 https://www.traderjoes.com/home/products/pdp/homestyle-angus-beef-meatballs-081242

-Funny they don’t say anything about what I would call the traditional grandma way.
-Brown them and simmer in a pot of tomato sauce.
+I find it funny they don’t say anything about what I would call the traditional grandma method to cook meatballs: Brown them then simmer in a pot of tomato sauce.
 You can just put them into the sauce without browning, which is the way my mom used to make meatballs.
-I like the flavor you get with browning them.
-Plus you can get that tasty fond in the pan you cooked them in which you can deglaze and add into your sauce.

-Sauce: You could use TJ’s very decent $1.99 jar of their tomato basil MARINARA sauce (24 oz).
-Or two jars to make a big batch.
-I would suggest the traditional brown and simmer method but thats your call if you want to bake or Air Fry them and add sauce later depending on how you are serving the meatballs.
+Sauce: As you choose.
+You could use TJ’s very decent $1.99 jar of tomato basil MARINARA sauce (24 oz).
+Or for a bigger batch use two jars.
+Again, I would suggest the traditional browning and simmer method but thats your call if you want to bake these or Air Fry them and add sauce later depending on how you are serving the meatballs.

-If you want something really special for your sauce you could level up and use TJ’s fantastic $5 CARO SUGO tomato sauce which should upgrade it all.
+If you want something really special for your sauce you could level up and use that $5 jar of TJ’s superb CARO SUGO sauce!

 REVIEW: I would say these were pretty good.
 Of course I could not compare these to “Grandma’s homemade meatballs” but these were not bad at all.
 These were pretty tasty served up as spaghetti and meatballs.
 Flavor wise we did think they could have used a bit more of everything (garlic, seasonings, cheese…) Now I do make meatballs from scratch, which are great, but honestly I have not made meatballs in a LONG TIME!
 So I would call these the next best thing to home made and pretty easy.
 They had a good meatball texture, being neither too soft nor too firm.
 You can fix these up easily for more flavor.